4: Chrysalis

 “And glad to see we’re on speaking terms again.
 Thought you’d still be ignoring me after I, what was it?
 Left you for dead at detention last week?”

-“I’m sure you exhibited a little character growth, right?”
+“I’m sure you exhibited a little character growth at least, right?”

 Uzi rolled her eyes and didn’t respond.
 “Anyway, have fun playing cards all night with the rest of the so-called WDF.”